-If the company publishes a clear statement that it does not use agents, and the assessor has no evidence to the contrary, this question should be marked N/A.
+If the company publishes a clear statement that it does not use agents, and the assessor cannot find any evidence to the contrary, this question should be marked N/A.

 The company has formal procedures to establish the beneficial ownership of agents prior to engaging them, and at least every two years and/or when there is a significant change in the business relationship.
-The copmany operates, as a minimum, a risk based beneficial ownership verification policy, whereby all agent provided information is verified and high risk agent's information is independently verified.
+The company operates, as a minimum, a risk based beneficial ownership verification policy, whereby all agent provided information is verified and high risk agent's information is independently verified.
 The company commits to not engaging or terminating its engagement with agents or intermediaries where ultimate beneficial ownership cannot be established.

-1 There is evidence that the company asks of agents to disclose their beneficial ownership to the company, and it verifies this information, as part of its due diligence processes.
+There is evidence that the company asks of agents to disclose their beneficial ownership to the company, and it verifies this information, as part of its due diligence processes.
 However, there is no evidence or commitment to independently verify beneficial ownership information of high risk agents, or it does not verify the information both before onboarding and in the course of the business relationship.
-The company does commit to not engaging or terminate its engagement with agents or intermediaries if beneficial ownership cannot be established; 0 There is no evidence that the company aims to establish the beneficial ownership of its agents, or, the company does not commit to not engaging or terminating its engagement with agents or intermediaries if beneficial ownership cannot be established.
+The company does commit to reviewing its engagement with agents or intermediaries if beneficial ownership cannot be established, but does not mention potential termination.

+The company does not aim to establish the beneficial ownership of its agents, or, the company does not commit to not engaging or terminate its engagement with agents or intermediaries if beneficial ownership cannot be established.